-- 1) Maximum Maturity 5 years - 2) Maximum allocation 30% - 3) Maximum allocation per institution 5% regardless of sector - 4) Credit Must be rated in a rating category of "A" (long-term) or its equivalent or better or A-1 (short-term) or its equivalent or better, by a nationally recognized statistical-rating organization. - 7.
+- 3) Maximum allocation per institution 5% regardless of sector - 4) Credit Must be rated in a rating category of "A" (long-term) or its equivalent or better or A-1 (short-term) or its equivalent or better, by a nationally recognized statistical-rating organization. - 7.
 Commercial Paper are short-term unsecured promissory notes issued by various economic entities in the open market to finance certain short-term credit needs.

-- 1) Prime quality of the highest ranking or of the highest letter and numerical rating as provided for by nationally recognized statistical-rating organization. - 2) Issuing corporation must be organized and operating within the United States. - 3) Issuing corporation must have total assets in excess of five hundred million dollars (\$500,000,000). - 4) Issuing corporation must be rated in a rating category of "A" or its equivalent or higher by a nationally recognized statistical-rating organization for the issuer's debt, other than commercial paper. - 5) Purchases may not exceed 270 days maturity. - 6) Purchases may not exceed 40% of the agency's surplus money. - 7) No more than 10% of the agency's total investment assets may be in the commercial paper and the medium-term notes of any single issuer.
+- 1) Prime quality of the highest ranking or of the highest letter and numerical rating as provided for by nationally recognized statistical-rating organization. - 2) Issuing corporation must be organized and operating within the United States. - 3) Issuing corporation must have total assets in excess of five hundred million dollars (\$500,000,000). - 4) Issuing corporation must be rated in a rating category of "A" or its equivalent or higher by a nationally recognized statistical-rating organization for the issuer's debt, other than commercial paper. - 5) Purchases may not exceed 270 days maturity. - 6) Purchases may not represent more than 10% of the outstanding paper of an issuing corporation. - 7) Purchases may not exceed 25% of the agency's surplus money.

-- 1) Maximum maturity 270 days - 2) Maximum allocation 40%, effective until January 1, 2026.
-After January 1, 2026, maximum allocation 25%. - 3) Maximum allocation per issuer 5% per issuer regardless of sector. - 4) Credit CA GC Section 53601 requirements. - 8.
+- 1) Maximum maturity 270 days - 2) Maximum allocation 25% - 3) Maximum allocation per issuer 5% per issuer regardless of sector. - 4) Credit CA GC Section 53601 requirements. - 8.
 Medium Term Notes (MTNs) issued by corporations organized and operating within the United States.

-- 1) Maximum of five years maturity - 2) Shall be rated in a rating category of "A" or its equivalent or better by a nationally recognized statistical ratings organization. - 3) May not exceed 30% of surplus money - 4) No more than 10% of the agency's total investment assets may be in the commercial paper and the medium-term notes of any single issuer.
+- 1) Maximum of five years maturity

-- 1) Maximum maturity 5 years
+- Shall be rated in a rating category of "A" or its equivalent or better by a nationally recognized statistical ratings organization.

-- 2) Maximum allocation 30%
+- 3) May not exceed 30% of surplus money

-- 3) Maximum allocation per issuer 5% regardless of sector
+- 1) Maximum maturity 5 years - 2) Maximum allocation 30% - 3) Maximum allocation per issuer 5% regardless of sector - 4) Credit from City or money manager authorized institutions that shall only include institutions rated in a rating category of "A" or its equivalent or higher by a nationally recognized statistical-rating organization.
+Any downgrading of these issues below the minimum required after purchase shall be reported to the Council in the quarterly reports.

-- 4) Credit from City or money manager authorized institutions that shall only include institutions rated in a rating category of "A" or its equivalent or higher by a nationally recognized statistical-rating organization.
-Any downgrading of these issues below the minimum required after purchase shall be reported to the Council in the quarterly reports. - 9.
-Local Agency Investment Fund (LAIF) was established by the State to enable treasurers to place funds in a pool for investments.
+9. Local Agency Investment Fund (LAIF) was established by the State to enable treasurers to place funds in a pool for investments.